gerstrong/Rusty-Creator/README.md

 # Rusty

-This plugins extends QtCreator to support the Rust language
+This plugins extends QtCreator to support the Rust language.
+The code is basically based on the python plugin that is normally shipped by any QtCreator installation.

 ## How to Build